Our

 • A geological background from a legacy 2D seismic campaign and two existing wells drilled in the Moratalla area, substantially reducing the exploration and characterization risk of the envisaged Moratalla storage site.

-Success for the Demo Project will require addressing the following five objectives by using customized KPIs and a dedicated methodology:
+Success for the Pilot Project will require addressing the following objectives by using customized KPIs and a dedicated methodology:

-• Select an optimal and reliable CO2 transportation between the Escombreras region and the Moratalla site.
+• Implement an optimal and reliable commercial scale CO2 transportation method from the Escombreras region to the Moratalla site.

 • Characterize the storage potential of the Moratalla site.

-• Demonstrate a safe and efficient CO2 injection strategy.
+• Demonstrate a safe and efficient CO2 injection process.

 In a second phase, the consortium aims to upscale and replicate such a project by sharing its knowledge and experience with CCS stakeholders in Europe to foster the development of the open access CO2 storage market.